 October 13, 1938: The first day of filming for The Wizard of Oz.

 Scenes shot on this day were with Judy and Ray Bolger in the cornfield (“If I Only Had A Brain”) under the film’s original director, Richard Thorpe.
-Judy also posed for some costume and makeup test photos as well.
+Judy also posed for some costume and makeup test photos.

 The entire sequence would be re-shot after Thorpe was fired and the costumes and makeup for most of the principles (specifically Judy’s “look” as Dorothy), and even the style of the bricks on the Yellow Brick Road, was changed.
 Most of the changes were made by interim director George Cukor before Victor Fleming took over.